Raphael: Philosophers

 Pronunciation and Recognition

+This lesson introduces you to most of the sounds and letters necessary to read Hellenistic Greek.
 Only the lower case letters are included in the chart below.
 The upper case (capital) letters will be introduced in the next lesson.
-In class you should repeat the sound associated with each letter following the example of your instructor.

 The Lower Case Greek Letters, Their Names and Pronunciations

-Lower Case Letter
+Lower Case Letter Name Pronunciation

 α

-ἄλφα alpha
+ἄλφα Alpha

 /a:/ as in “father”